makeruniverse/docs/docs/makerblog/blog.md

-Tiny Observations on the Wins and Lessons from Maker Projects.
+Tiny Reflections on previous Maker Projects

 ## 2024

-### Schelling Points

-Imagine this scenario: You are in New York.
-You are supposed to meet a stranger in the city within the next 24 hours, without any chance to communicate with them.

-Where do you go?
-And when?

-It turns out that people are likely to end up on top of the Empire State Building at Noon.

-In this thought experiment, the Empire State Building serves as a [Schelling Point](https://www.youtube.com/watch?v=BtW-Ds-artA).
-The existence of Schelling Points indicates that coordination without communication is possible.

-Now, imagine this: You are part of a product team developing a revolutionary AI-powered user experience with no buttons or interfaces.Everything is speech-controlled.
-Identifiying the Schelling Points in your product experience will determine whether your users are captivated or simply lost.
-(HR) <br /> <br />

 ### Jobs to be Done

 As users, we don't want to own products.
 We need them to get a job done.
-It's always about getting from A to B.

-Accomplished product teams know their users' A and their B. And the obstacles between them.
-(HR) <<br /> <br />
+It's always about getting from A to B. Accomplished product teams know their users' A and their B. And the obstacles between them.
+(HR) <br /> <br />

 ### Startups fail